Kulieshova/Kulieshova/README.md

 > open nataliia.experiences
 ```
 - **🚗 SWE Intern @ Uber (summer 2025):** Designed and implemented an Apache Lucene-based KNN query optimization in Uber’s search platform; projected to reduce CPU-related costs by up to 40% (~$5.6M annually)
-- **🚗 SWE Intern @ Uber (summer 2025):** Designed and implemented an Apache Lucene-based KNN query optimization in Uber’s search platform; projected to reduce CPU-related costs by up to 40% (~$5.6M annually)
 - **🚗 SWE Intern @ Uber (summer 2024):** Developed security functionality for the search platform, impacting over 50 customer teams across various Uber services
 - **🧠 MLE Intern @ Brightside Health:** Developed a structured, queryable knowledge graph for evidence-based treatment plans and clinical research.
 - **🇺🇦 AI Intern @ Ministry of Digital Transformation of Ukraine:** Conducted research on machine learning methodologies to analyze and interpret big data in the public sector, optimizing decision-making processes within the Ukrainian government